CBI McCain MarianKrausPhoto

 Over the past decade, offices in the food industry have naturally evolved to focus more on employees as the realisation that healthier, more inspiring work environments have an overwhelmingly positive effect on productivity.

-For food companies, there’s also a huge importance placed on sustainability, too and associating your brand with eco-friendly practices on a day-to-day basis.
+For food companies, there’s also a huge importance placed on sustainability and associating your brand with eco-friendly practices on a day-to-day basis.
 This is often implemented through sustainable design features such as energy-efficient lighting, recycled materials, biophilia and smart systems.

 Flexible working has also reshaped the office landscape.
 Many food companies now combine physical spaces with remote working, creating offices that act as collaboration hubs rather than daily workplaces.